-This site has been developed specifically for Greater Christchurch after the 2010/11 earthquakes and subsequent rebuild, but the information has been updated so it is relevant for anyone undertaking or commissioning residential work that may involve disturbing asbestos containing materials.
+This was originally developed specifically for Greater Christchurch after the 2010/11 earthquakes and subsequent rebuild, but the information has been updated so it is relevant for anyone in New Zealand undertaking or commissioning residential work that may involve disturbing asbestos containing materials.

 This video will help you to find out more about asbestos.

-Asbestos Aware was established by the Combined Health and Environmental Risks Programme Control Group (CHER) associated with the Christchurch Rebuild.
+Asbestos Aware was established in October 2014 by the Combined Health and Environmental Risks Programme Control Group (CHER) associated with the Christchurch Rebuild.
 The group is made up of representatives from:

 Environment Canterbury (Canterbury Regional Council)

 WorkSafe New Zealand

 Te Runanga o Ngai Tahu